leotgo/honeyimhome/README.md

 This is the source code-only repository for Global Game Jam 2019 entry "Honey, I'm Home!".

-For the assets, please visit the asset repository: [ggj2019-asets](https://github.com/leotgo/ggj2019-assets).
+For the assets, please visit the asset repository: [ggj2019-assets](https://github.com/leotgo/ggj2019-assets).

 The game can be downloaded on [itch.io](https://camilaperes.itch.io/honey-im-home).

+**IMPORTANT NOTICE: Since this was game was made in under 48 hours, this repository features terrible code practices and last-minute solutions.
+Do NOT use this as reference for production-quality projects!**

 ## Screenshots